apache/cassandra-java-driver/manual/core/configuration/README.md

 If TypeSafe Config doesn't work for you, it is possible to get rid of it entirely.

 You will need to provide your own implementations of [DriverConfig] and [DriverConfigProfile].
-Then write a [DriverConfigLoader] and pass it to the cluster at initialization, as shown in the previous sections.
+Then write a [DriverConfigLoader] and pass it to the session at initialization, as shown in the previous sections.
 Study the built-in implementation (package `com.datastax.oss.driver.internal.core.config.typesafe`) for reference.